What to Do if Your Retainer Doesn’t Fit

 In most cases, patients have to wear their retainers only at night.
 Doing so complements (and reinforces) the work already being done by the braces or clear aligners.

 It is important that you only wear your retainer if it fits properly and comfortably.
-Trying to wear your retainer when it isn’t fitting properly can be, at best, painful.
-At worst, you might end up damaging your teeth or your retainer.
+Trying to wear your retainer when it isn’t fitting properly can be dangerous.

 Reasons retainers stop fitting